-The Board has a Chairman, Mr. Ward, also our Chief Executive Officer, who has authority, among other things, to call and preside over Board meetings, to set meeting agendas and to determine materials to be distributed to the Board.
+The Board has a Chairman, Mr. Kariv, who has authority, among other things, to call and preside over Board meetings, to set meeting agendas and to determine materials to be distributed to the Board.
 Accordingly, the Chairman has substantial ability to shape the work of the Board.
-The Board believes that this current structure and combination of responsibilities is optimal for the Company at this time as it will enhance the Board's oversight by leveraging the knowledge of our Chief Executive Officer without diminishing his accountability to the full Board.